hisptz/dhis2-touch/README.md

 <a  target="_blank" href="https://play.google.com/store/apps/details?id=com.hipstz.dhis2.dhis2touch">Click to download</a>

 ##Dhis version support
-  Currently It has been tested and work perfectyly for dhis 2 version 2.25 and 2.26
+  Currently It has been tested and work perfectyly for dhis 2 version upto 2.26

 ##Prerequisites
   Make sure you have the following installed

   1. npm
-  2. ionic
-  3. cordova
+  2. Ionic CLI 3.2.0 or above
+  3. Cordova CLI 6.5.0 or above
-  4. Emulator (android studio etc.) or android phone for testing
+  4.Emulator (android studio etc.) or android phone for testing
   5. Clone the project

 ## Installation

   1.  `npm install`

-  2. Run this script to install cordova plugins to access phone resources

-     `sh installPlugins.sh`

-  3. Start the emulator or open an app from the phone when connected in debug mode by running
+  2. Start the emulator or open an app from the phone when connected in debug mode by running

     `ionic run android`